 Why this matters

 Cognitive load research shows that visual complexity directly increases decision fatigue.
 For neurodivergent people in an episode, every additional UI element has a real cognitive cost.
-Low-Cog Mode isn’t a simplified mode — it’s an honest acknowledgment that the app you need during a shutdown is different from the app you use on a Tuesday morning.
+So the app you need during a shutdown is treated as the default — not a stripped-down version of the real thing, but the real thing.

 Download I Need a Minute